Rudyrue/custom-psych/BUILDING.md

 ## Github Libraries
 * LINC_LuaJIT - `haxelib git linc_luajit https://github.com/superpowers04/linc_luajit`
 * hxDiscord_RPC - `haxelib git hxdiscord_rpc https://github.com/MAJIGSAW77/hxdiscord_rpc`
-* FlxAnimate - `haxelib git flxanimate https://github.com/ShadowMario/flxanimate dev`<br>
+* FlxAnimate - `haxelib git flxanimate https://github.com/ShadowMario/flxanimate dev`

-NOTE: If you don't want to manually install all of these libraries, you can run `setup/libraries.bat` that installs all of them for you.
+NOTE: If you don't want to manually install all of these libraries, you can run `setup/setup-<platform>.bat` that installs all of them for you.

 # Compiling